ighodgao/mamba-speech-synthesis/README.md

 - Performing some of the audio preprocessing steps using ffmpeg instead of moviepy
 - Padding the audio snippets with 0s or truncating if the snippet is not exactly 10s
-- Using the unconditional generation function provided rather than generating from test audio samples (as shown in the blog)
 - Using Determined AI's Detached Mode for visualization and checkpointing instead of Weights & Biases

 This script trains a Mamba model on audio snippets from a YouTube video or playlist link.
 After the model is trained, it generates new audio using a model checkpoint.